 Sample Preservation and Handling

-Preserve the sample with 10% buffered formalin (see FS 7001, section 1) by adding a 9 to 1 ratio of water to 100% formalin, or use non-formalin based fixative that penetrates and stabilizes tissue without compromising analytical capability (e.g. NOTOXhisto®).
+Preserve the sample with a 10% buffered formalin (see FS 7001, section 1) or by adding a 9 to 1 ratio of water to 100% formalin or use non-formalin-based fixative that penetrates and stabilizes tissue without compromising analytical capability (e.g. NOTOXhisto®).
 If laboratory processing is possible within twenty-four hours, the samples may be stored on ice, without addition of fixative.
 If desired, add a very small amount of rose bengal dye (approximately 100 mg per liter of material) to the sample as a picking aid.

 Follow laboratory processing outlined in LT 7720.
 Follow laboratory quality control procedures outlined in LQ 7400.